-In balance sheet prepared in accordance with the IFRS (International Financial Reporting Standards), in the part concerning current assets, you should find positions “Cash and Cash Equivalents”, “Investments in Financial assets due within one year” (this position is more or less the same as “Marketable securities”) and “Accounts Receivable”.
+In the balance sheet prepared in accordance with the IFRS (), in the part concerning current assets, you should find positions “Cash and Cash Equivalents”, “Investments in Financial assets due within one year” (this position is more or less the same as “Marketable securities”) and “Accounts Receivable”.

 Fill the appropriate fields in our calculator and obtain the value of the quick ratio.

-You can find out more about the interpretation of this value in the next section of the article.
+You can find out more about the interpretation of this value in the next section of this article.

 What is a good quick ratio?

 A quick ratio equal to 1.0 means that the value of a company’s assets that are precisely convertible to cash exactly match its current liabilities.
-The quick ratio lower than 1 indicates that a company, at a particular moment, is not able to fully pay back its current obligations.
+The quick ratio lower than 1 indicates that a company, at a particular moment, cannot fully pay back its current obligations.
 It leads to the conclusion that the optimal value of the quick ratio (acid ratio) is 1.0 or higher.

-It is worth remembering that the general rule says that the higher the quick ratio, the higher he company's liquidity.
-Although the majority of financial analysts agrees that the quick ratio higher than 1.0 is acceptable, you should know that its optimal value depends on the branch of industry.
+It is worth remembering that the general rule says that the higher the quick ratio, the higher the company's liquidity.
+Although most financial analysts agree that a quick ratio higher than 1.0 is acceptable, you should know that its optimal value depends on the branch of the industry.